1. Executive Summary

 - EscrowVault for deferred funds

-- Off-chain CCC treasury settlement
+- Off-chain CCC treasury settlement (stablecoin-denominated)

 5. Cocktail NFT Economics